MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/overview.md

 - Scale up or down by adding or removing nodes to the Kubernetes cluster
 - Manage storage and networking on your Kubernetes cluster
 - Automatic updates for your Kubernetes deployment
-- Upgrade to the most recent Kubernetes version
+- Upgrade to the latest available Kubernetes version
-- Through Azure Arc for Kubernetes, use the popular Azure services
+- Use the popular Azure services through Azure Arc for Kubernetes

 ## Simplify setting up Kubernetes